North Dakota oil boom: Government revenue

-The North Dakota state government receives through severance taxes 11.5 percent of the gross value of all oil produced.
+The North Dakota state government receives 11.5 percent of the gross value of all oil produced through severance taxes.
 The boom gave the state of North Dakota a billion-dollar budget surplus in 2011.

-In addition to severance taxes, the state of North Dakota owns extensive mineral rights, which are leased by competitive bidding.
+In addition to severance taxes, the state of North Dakota owns extensive mineral rights, which means the state owns materials under land-surface, sold as real property, separate from the land above it.
+The federal government is also a major owner of mineral rights in the region, and it also leases the rights to companies in competitive bidding.
+Information on mineral ownership is complex, expensive, and difficult to access by the public.
+This allows the government to favor large corporations who can hire law and research firms to navigate mineral ownership information and can more easily win bidding processes, thereby preventing individuals from acquiring mineral rights.

 In fiscal year 2010, the State Land Department reported that mineral income on its land earned $265 million for the North Dakota school trust fund, and that the trust fund had grown to $1.3 billion.

-The federal government is also a major owner of mineral rights in the region, and leases the rights to companies in competitive bidding.
 In a January 2013 federal lease sale, the top bid was $19,500 per acre for a lease on one tract in North Dakota.
 Of the lease sale and royalties from the federal tracts, the federal government keeps 52 percent, and passes 48 percent on to the state of North Dakota.

-Social and infrastructure effects
+Infrastructure effects

-The industrialization and population boom put a strain on roads, water supplies, sewage systems, and government services in the area.
-Some counties increased in population by almost double from 20,000 to 40,000.The boom also brought with it increases in crime and social problems.
-The addition of thousands of oil workers led to a housing shortage, requiring the construction of man camps for housing them.
-Law enforcement agencies reported sharp increases in offenses, particularly violent crime, drug trafficking, gun crimes, and prostitution.
-The majority of these victims of sexual violence are Indigenous women.
-There is a prevalent perception among oilfield workers in the Bakken that there will be no consequences for assaults against Indigenous women.
-This exacerbates the ongoing missing and murdered Indigenous women crisis.
+The industrialization and population boom put a strain on roads, water supplies, sewage systems, and government services in the Bakken Formation and Williston Basin area.
+For context, this area covers over half of the state.
+Some counties increased in population by almost double, from 20,000 to 40,000.
+The city of Williston ND has grown the most from the boom with 210% increase in population since 2010.
+The population increased in men and decreased in women, as the physically laborious jobs attracted some, while crime drove out others.
+Long term viability of a boom area generally will not last, as the services do not expand at the same rapid pace of population growth.
+Examples of services that were not maintained in North Dakota include school consolidations and size accommodations, lack of goods on demand, poor health care availability, loss of human capital, inadequate elderly care, and road development.

-These problems were similar to those found in other regions where energy industry workers took temporary jobs.
-There was also a shortage of police officers because pay for oil workers was two to three times higher than an officer's salary.
-By October 2013, the FBI's Project Safe Bakken had stationed additional full-time agents in the area.

-The boom brought dramatic increases in the infrastructure of Western North Dakota.
-The oil boom's effect on families is the subject of the Academy Award-nominated documentary short film, White Earth.